up42/docs/source/up42-blocks/processing/oneatlas-cloudmask.rst

 .. note::
-  When opening the output GTiff file in GIS software the transparency band may automatically set the alpha band as a transparency band.
+  When opening the output GTiff file in GIS software the alpha band may automatically be set as a transparency band.